LLNL/mttime/docs/source/getting_started.rst

 and `pandas <https://pandas.pydata.org/pandas-docs/stable/getting_started/install.html>`_
 for your given platform.

-Download tdmtpy and install it from source.
+Download mttime and install it from source.
 If you installed Python via conda make sure you activate the environment where ObsPy and pandas are installed.

 .. code-block:: bash